LispCookbook/cl-cookbook/gui.md

 (ql-dist:install-dist "http://bodge.borodust.org/dist/org.borodust.bodge.txt" :replace t :prompt nil)
 ~~~

-Uncomment and evaluate this line only if you wish to enable OpenGL 2
+Uncomment and evaluate this line only if you want to enable the OpenGL 2
 renderer:

 ~~~lisp